BlenderCN/BlenderPython/Operators.md

-Most of the useful information about Operators can be acquired by taking your time to read through the add-ons list.
+Most of the useful information about Operators can be acquired by taking your time to read through the add-on list.
 It's how I learnt it.
-My favorite snippets i've worked into a [sublime text editor autocomplete snippet set](https://github.com/zeffii/BlenderSublimeSnippets)
+My favorite snippets i've worked into a [sublime text editor autocomplete snippet set](https://github.com/zeffii/BlenderSublimeSnippets).
+The [bpy docs also cover](http://www.blender.org/api/blender_python_api_current/info_tutorial_addon.html?highlight=operators) the various forms of `Operators` in some detail.